Reinaldo Arenas: Life

-In 1963, he moved to Havana to enroll in the School of Planification and, later, in the Faculty of Letters at the Universidad de La Habana, where he studied philosophy and literature without completing a degree.
-The following year, he began working at the Biblioteca Nacional José Martí.
-During his time working for INRA, he spent a lot of time at the National Library.
-After writing a short story and presenting it to a committee, he received a telegram that they were interested in talking to him.
-When he went, he met María Teresa Freye de Andrade, who was the director of the National Library.
-She orchestrated Arenas’ move from INRA to the Library.
-From then on, he was employed there.
-After María Teresa lost her job and was replaced by Castro's police, Captain Sidroc Ramos, Arenas decided the Library was not where he wanted to be.
-It was about this time that his talent was noticed, and he received a literary award for his novel, Singing from the Well, at Cirilo Villaverde National Competition held by UNEAC (National Union of Cuban Writers and Artists).
+In 1963, he moved to Havana to enroll in the School of Planification and later in the Faculty of Letters at the Universidad de La Habana, where he studied philosophy and literature without completing a degree.
+The following year, he began working at the National Library José Martí.
+During his time working for the National Institute for Agrarian Reform, he spent much time at the National Library.
+After writing a short story and presenting it to a committee, he received a telegram that it was interested in talking to him.
+When he went, he met María Teresa Freye de Andrade, the director of the National Library.
+She orchestrated Arenas's move from the institute to the library.
+He then became employed there.
+After María Teresa lost her job and was replaced by Castro's police, Captain Sidroc Ramos, Arenas decided the library was not where he wanted to be.
+It was around then that his talent was noticed, and he received a literary award for his novel, Singing from the Well, at the Cirilo Villaverde National Competition, which was held by the National Union of Cuban Writers and Artists.

-His El mundo alucinante (This Hallucinatory World, published in the U.S. as The Ill-Fated Peregrinations of Fray Servando) was awarded "first Honorable Mention" in 1966.
-Although, as the judges could find no better entry and they refused to award it to Arenas, no First Prize was awarded that year.
-His writings and openly gay life were, by 1967, bringing him into conflict with the communist government.
-He left the Biblioteca Nacional and became an editor for the Cuban Book Institute until 1968.
+His El mundo alucinante (This Hallucinatory World, published in the US as The Ill-Fated Peregrinations of Fray Servando) was awarded "first Honorable Mention" in 1966.
+However, as the judges could find no better entry and they refused to award it to Arenas, no First Prize was awarded that year.
+His writings and openly gay life were by 1967 bringing him into conflict with the communist government.
+He left the library and became an editor for the Cuban Book Institute until 1968.
 From 1968 to 1974, he was a journalist and editor for the literary magazine La Gaceta de Cuba.

 In 1974, he was sent to prison after being charged and convicted of "ideological deviation" and for publishing abroad without official consent.
-He escaped from prison and tried to leave Cuba by launching himself from the shore on a tire inner tube.
-The attempt failed and he was rearrested near Lenin Park and imprisoned at the notorious El Morro Castle alongside murderers and rapists.
+He escaped the prison and tried to leave Cuba by launching himself from the shore on a tire inner tube, but he was rearrested near Lenin Park and imprisoned at the notorious El Morro Castle alongside murderers and rapists.
 He survived by helping the inmates to write letters to wives and lovers.
-He was able to collect enough paper this way to continue his writing.
-However, his attempts to smuggle his work out of prison were discovered and he was severely punished.
+He collected enough paper that way to continue his writing.
+However, his attempts to smuggle his work out of prison were discovered, and he was severely punished.
 Threatened with death, he was forced to renounce his work and was released in 1976.

 In 1980, as part of the Mariel Boatlift, he fled to the United States.
-He came on the boat San Lázaro captained by Cuban émigré Roberto Agüero.
+He came on the San Lázaro, a boat captained by the Cuban émigré Roberto Agüero.